publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch144A/m__us_usc_t10_s2445c.md

             (A) there has been a schedule change that will cause a delay of more than six months but less than a year in any program schedule milestone or significant event from the schedule originally submitted to Congress under paragraph (1) or (2) of [section 2445b(b) of this title][/us/usc/t10/s2445b/b];

-            (B) the estimated total acquisition cost or full life-cycle cost for the program has increased by at least 15 percent, but less than 25 percent, over the original estimate submitted to Congress under paragraph (3) of [section 2445b(b) of this title][/us/usc/t10/s2445b/b]; or
+            (B) the estimated program development cost or full life-cycle cost for the program has increased by at least 15 percent, but less than 25 percent, over the original estimate submitted to Congress under paragraph (3) of [section 2445b(b) of this title][/us/usc/t10/s2445b/b]; or

             (C) there has been a significant, adverse change in the expected performance of the major automated information system to be acquired under the program from the parameters originally submitted to Congress under paragraph (4) of [section 2445b(b) of this title][/us/usc/t10/s2445b/b].